energywebfoundation/origin/docs/user-guide-glossary.md

 - Only asks that have not been matched or bought can be canceled
 - An ask can only be reactivated if the user has a matching amount of asset volume in the active part of the user Exchange Inbox

+## Asset
+Assets represent [Energy Attribute Certificates](#energy-attribute-certificate) that are active on the exchange.
+Every asset is tied to one specific device and a specific generation time frame.
+The Asset contains the most important EAC information, such as:

+  - The address of the EAC token smart contract
+  - The id of the non-fungible part of the EAC token
+  - The id of the generation device and the time frame of the generation.

+Storing EAC token data this way allows efficient information handling and trading on the Exchange.

 ## Bid

 **Bids** are the buy offers that are posted by buyers to express their desire to buy [Energy Attribute Certificates (EACs)](#energy-attribute-certificate) on the Exchange.
 Unlike [asks](#ask), bids are not tied to specific EACs.
 Bids are entirely defined by the buyer’s needs, which vary in terms of their respective proof of impact needs.
 Bids include a maximum price, a volume, and a requirement specification that we call “product”.
 The maximum price is the highest price that a buyer is willing to pay per EAC.
 The volume defines the amount of EACs (i.e., the volume of MWh) that a buyer wants to buy.